liuliu/ccv/doc/nnc-schd.rst

 NNC Static Schedule A Graph
 ===========================

-A concrete graph runs in topological order sequentially when you invoke ``ccv_nnc_graph_run``.
+A concrete graph runs in topological order sequentially when you invoke :cpp:func:`ccv_nnc_graph_run`.
 Thus, all dependencies executed before the subsequent command got executed.
 This default behavior doesn't leverage massive parallelism built in today's CPU / GPU environment, leaves too much computation power on the table.

 NNC supports to static schedule a graph such that all the parallelism are utilized.
 That's been said, **static scheduling** shouldn't be confused with **automatic parallelization**.
 The later term suggests to turn a non-parallelizable graph into a parallelizable ones by adding additional data transfers or graph transformations. **Static scheduling** considers dependencies of a command, and try to schedule independent commands onto different streams.